GfSE/SAF-Specification/stakeholders.md

 * Which interface partners does a SW item have?
 * Which interface partners does a physical system element have?

-  ***Rationale:  In my role, i need to orchestrate interface agreements between the interface partners.***
+  ***Rationale:  In my role, I need to orchestrate interface agreements between the interface partners.***
 * Which is the operational scenario, i.e., course of action, for the mission and the context in which the system of systems solution will exist?
 * Which modes and states does the system have?